David Story, Online Piano Lessons from Toronto

 An important distinction

 1. Some children bring little experience with music to their first lesson.
-They require music lessons at the piano.
-Here they explore the concepts of time, rhythm, metre, pitch, dynamics and improvisation.
+They will start with music lessons at the piano where they can explore the concepts of time, rhythm, metre, pitch, dynamics and improvisation.

-2. Children with experience with music can proceed directly to piano lessons.
-They understand the basic concepts, if only intuitively.
+2. Children with experience with music can proceed directly to piano lessons because they understand the basic concepts, if only intuitively.

 How does a parent help prepare their toddler for lessons?
 I understand children like what they know.
-So… if you want them to play classical music play classical music in the home.
-Make it part of their normal everyday experience.
+So… if you want them to play classical music play classical music in the home and make it part of their normal everyday experience.
 Ditto for country, jazz, or pop.

 Cheers,